 Due to its weather patterns and reputation for cold, Alaska has always been considered a summer destination.
 But maybe it’s time to give fall another look.
 Sure, colors are changing all across North America, but nowhere else can compete with the seasonal transition occurring in Alaska, both in the environment and amongst its people.

+1. The rates are much cheaper.
 As the calendar makes its way through August and turns to September, the bottom falls out of the demand, and the supply is suddenly in your favor.
 Whether in a major hub like Anchorage or a more remote location like McCarthy, room rates decrease drastically as the summer season comes to a close.
-For example, the same room at the Hotel Captain Cook in Anchorage -- the base camp for adventures to the Talkeetna Range and Denali National Park -- can be more than a hundred dollars cheaper per night in September or October than it is in June or July.
+For example, the same room at Hotel Captain Cook in Anchorage -- the base camp for adventures to the Talkeetna Mountains and Denali National Park -- can be over $100 cheaper (per night!) in September or October as compared to June or July.

+2. Locals travel in the fall, so there are fewer crowds.
 As crowds dissipate and prices drop, locals take the opportunity to hit the road themselves.
-Seasonal workers -- honorary locals -- scramble to fit in a few last adventures before heading back to the lower-48.
-This means that, as a traveler, you’re much more likely to encounter a group of locals in the National Parks, fjords, and glaciers than you are, say, tour buses.
-“The end of the tourist season is when many Alaskans finally have the time to travel,” said Bradbury.
-“There's a great local vibe during the fall because of it.”
+Seasonal workers -- honorary locals -- scramble to fit in a few last adventures before heading back to the cold weather.
+In other words, as a traveler, you’re much more likely to encounter a group of locals in the National Parks, fjords, and glaciers than you are, say, tour buses.

+4. There's amazing foliage.
 Sure, trees are turning everywhere but there’s another kind of fall in Alaska: a vivid display that takes place on the ground.
 The wilderness here is full of open tundra, many without trees.
 In these valleys and high alpine areas, the ecosystem exists entirely on the ground in the form of riverside mosses, berry patches, and rough foliage, which undergoes a colorful change beginning in September.
-Blueberries ripen, moss glows vivid green, and underbrush flashes autumn colors, creating a sight to be seen that’s nearly nonexistent in the lower-48.
+Blueberries ripen, moss glows vivid green, and underbrush flashes autumn colors.
+It's truly a sight to be seen.

-The sun’s low angle during the fall is infamous for creating soft light and an alpine glow on the mountains that is, according to Bradbury, “consistently jaw dropping.”
-In this way, you’ll be able to see the mountains in a different light than any other time of year.
+5. The weather is beautiful.
+The sun’s low angle during the fall creates a soft light and an alpine glow on the mountains that's just jaw-dropping.
+Because of this, you’ll be able to see the mountains in a different light than any other time of year.
 It doesn’t typically snow at lower elevations this time of year, but it will snow overnight on the tops of the peaks, creating a best of both worlds: beautiful contrasts between the fall tundra and the white-capped mountains, your feet dry but the views -- and pictures -- greatly dramatized.